elastic/elastic-agent/deploy/kubernetes/README.md

 ### How to use the kustomize templates

-Navigate to scenario you need to install:
+Navigate to the scenario you want to install:

 E.g. we need to install the default Elastic Agent Scenario with kustomize.